csc-training/high-level-gpu-programming/exercises/sycl/07-jacobi/Readme.md

 Compute Duration      : 62.1323 seconds
 ```

 In this case we suspect that having the buffers created and destroyed every time step results in data being transfered between CPU and GPU.
 More information can be obtained using a performance analys tool.
-Since this is a code running on nvidia GPUs, using cuda as backend we can use the cuda toolkit performance anaylis tools included.
+Since this is a code running on nvidia GPUs, using cuda as backend we can use the cuda toolkit performance analysis tools included.
 We can get a lots of info by using [`nsys`](https://docs.csc.fi/computing/nsys/).

 ```
 nsys profile -t nvtx,cuda -o results --stats=true --force-overwrite true ./j_simple_buffer -n 16000